ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 The first definition of `length` has two parameters: the list to process and the accumulated length that has already been computed.
 Writing it this way makes it tail-recursive.

-However, in practice, computing a list's length always starts with the accumulator set to nil.
+However in practice, computing a list's length always starts with the accumulator set to nil.
 Therefore, the first definition is shadowed by the second where the accumulator parameter is set to 0.

 #### Inner Shadowing

-A local definition may shadow any other definition, just like a global does.
+A local definition may shadow any other definition, just like a global definition does.
 The only difference is that shadowing is limited to the local definition's scope.
 ```ocaml
 # let d = 21;;
 val d : int = 21